 Thomas Marvel

-Thomas S. Marvel (1935-2015) was born in Newburgh, NY to Gordon S. Marvel and Madeline Jova and was raised in Washingtonville, NY both in Orange County in the Hudson River Valley.
-His father was an architect as were previous generations of the Marvel family who were in one way or another involved in architecture and design.
+Thomas S. Marvel (1935-2015) was born in Newburgh, NY to Gordon Simis Marvel and Madeline Jova (1906-1982) and raised in Washingtonville, NY both on the Hudson River Valley in Orange County.
+His father was an architect as were previous generations of the Marvel family in one way or another involved in architecture and design.
 He once said; “I was born to be an architect, never did I wish to be anything else.”
-Regarding his life in the tropics he would also later say, “Puerto Rico and I found each other early in my career, there was a sense of returning to the Caribbean as my mother’s family had roots in Guadeloupe and Cuba in the 19th century.”
+Regarding his life in the tropics he would also later say,

 Current pictures of his work are forthcoming.